The Best Food Shows to Binge Watch

 Pressure Cooker

 Home cooks and food show fans who have ever wondered ‘what would I have made’ will love Pressure Cooker.
-The cooking competition involves a series of challenges among eleven private and restaurant chefs placed under one roof – the plot twist is that there are no judges and the chefs have to eliminate contestants among themselves.
+The cooking competition involves a series of challenges among eleven private and restaurant chefs placed under one roof.
+The plot twist –there are no judges; the chefs have to eliminate contestants among themselves.

-Takeaway: as creative as food can be, you’ve gotta taste the love too.
+Takeaway: as creative as food can be, you have to taste the love too.

 SALT FAT ACID HEAT